 Posted under Blog by Kristin Smith, Marketing Specialist

-Any asset intensive organization will know that Maintenance Budgets commonly suffer from this issue.
-Asset details and cost history are often lacking or unavailable, making it almost impossible for an accurate budget to be created and followed.
-Guesswork when creating a maintenance budget undermines the credibility and usefulness of the budget and creates frustration for maintenance and finance personnel alike.
+Anyone working in an asset intensive organization will know that maintenance budgets commonly suffer from these issues.
+Asset details and cost history are often lacking or unavailable, making it almost impossible for an accurate maintenance budget to be created and followed.

 The needs and language of the maintenance team differ significantly from that of the finance team.
 Where maintenance needs operational and asset-centric data, the finance team needs account-orientated, general ledger-centric information.

 On the maintenance side, asset details that support objective budgeting include:

 This information is critical for maintenance teams to create an accurate budget, but none of it is necessary or important to finance teams who require forecasted costs summarized into the corporate chart of accounts.

 This means maintenance teams are tasked with creating a budget in terms and with details they need and understand and then translating it to meet the requirements of the finance team.